SocialGeeks/ctf1challenges/raspberrypi/challenge_server/BigAntiHuman/README.md

 # Big Anti-Human Captcha - Robot Liberation

 This is a simple time sensitive math question using large values.
 The user has 500 miliseconds to send the correct answer to random addition questions.
+The ideas was lifted in almost its entirety from the 2013 HackYou CTF PPC100 challenge.  http://www.hacksonville.com/2012/hackyou-ctf-ppc100-hugecaptcha/

 ## Dependencies
 ### System Packages